 If you have combination, oily or acne-prone skin, you might want to skip an oil altogether, but if you have dry skin, a nourishing oil can help lock in moisture and give your skin a healthy glow.

-Squalane is a hydrogenated form of squalene (with an e), a natural oil produced by our sebaceous glands.
+- Squalane is a hydrogenated form of squalene (with an e) found in our skin.

 For more details on The Ordinary facial oils, please see my guide to The Ordinary Face Oils.